SassythSasqutch/vu-spterrains/README.md

 **NOTE**: Some quirk of Frostbite or something means that this mod can't load Thunder Run (sp_tank) if Fear No Evil (sp_tank_b) is allowed to load in MP - the server loads Fear No Evil every time you put 'sp_tank' in the server MapList.
 A dirty fix has been implemented: *if you wish to play Fear No Evil, change line 5 in `vu-spterrains/ext/Shared/__init__.lua` to 'true'*.

-If you put all of the above in your MapList (in the same order), you can also use the `vu-spterrains.skipto` command whilst in game.
+If you put all of the above in your MapList (in the same order, without sp_tank_b), you can also use the `vu-spterrains.skipto` command whilst in game.
 To enable this, comment back in the 'SkipToLevel' requirements in `Server/__init__.lua` and `Client/__init__.lua`.

 ## Gamemodes - Default

 By default, load Team Deathmatch CQ (`TeamDeathMatchC0`) to explore.
-Since there will be closed doors and invisible walls in some levels, I recommend a NoClip mod, like [txt's and Powback's vu-noclip mod here](https://github.com/romunro/VU-Noclip) - press 'v', and you will be able to move anywhere you want.
+Since there will be closed doors and invisible walls in most levels, I recommend a NoClip mod, like [txt's and Powback's vu-noclip mod here](https://github.com/romunro/VU-Noclip) - press 'v', and you will be able to move anywhere you want.

 ## Gamemodes - Freecam